polakowo/datadocs/docs/big-data/aws.md

     - A huge side-effect of both of these: it’s way easier to innovate.
 - Allows quickly scaling capacity, both up and down, as requirements change.
 - Pay as you go, pay for what you use, and pay even less for reserved instances.
-- Instance termination:
 - Termination protection is turned off by default.
-    - The default action is for the root EBS volume to be deleted when the instance is terminated.
 - Security groups:
     - All inbound traffic is blocked by default.
     - All outbound traffic is allowed by default.